Group - Classic

 Climate

-This holiday throughout the year.
+This holiday runs throughout the year.
 As a broad overview Chile and Argentina has the opposite seasons to the UK, meaning November to February tend to be the warmest summer months.
 The further south you travel in the country the cooler it gets, although this varies with altitude.
 A comprehensive overview of the weather in all the regions you are visiting can be found in our Destination pages.
 Our Travel Experts can answer your questions on climate and further details will be sent with your confirmation documents.

 Clothing, Equipment and Luggage